Mobil 1: Other

+Mobil 1 currently providing sponsorship for Lexus-backed 3GT Racing since 2017 season.

 Mobil 1 partnered with Gen.G Esports to create Gen.G Mobil 1 Racing ahead of the 2022-23 Rocket League Championship Series (RLCS).
 The team were the champions of the 2022-23 Fall Major, and have also won five North American regional events since entering the scene.
 Mobil 1 have also funded the RLCS as a whole, being the title sponsor of the 2021-22 Mobil 1 Mountain Classic in North America.